SchroeterJan/net_TRSE/README.md

 - passenger flows for public transport

-*scripts for scraping travel-times from open source routing engines is provided, please read Routing section
+*scripts for scraping travel-times from open source routing engines are provided, please read Routing section

 ## Getting Started

-The setup is explained along an example case using Amsterdam as its subject.
+The setup is explained on the city of Amsterdam as an example case.
-Along this explanation, the user_config.py must be populated accordingly.
+Please fill the config_example.yml accordingly.

 Steps: